Jozdien/AI-For-Dummies/Week II/README.md

 melbourne_model.fit(x, y)
 ```

-If that felt underwhelming, it was because it was.
+If that felt underwhelming, it's because it was.
 A good portion of machine learning is simply preparing the data you have to be processed.
 Once you're done with that, the code is actually a relatively simple matter.

 Now finally, after our model has been trained, we can check to see if it's actually worked.
 We'll try it with the first five houses in the dataset, and see what values our algorithm estimate they would have.